01-edu/public/subjects/cat.en.md

-ERROR: abc: No such file or directory student@ubuntu:~/[[ROOT]]/cat$ ./cat quest8.txt "Programming is a skill best acquired by pratice and example rather than from books" by Alan Turing student@ubuntu:~/[[ROOT]]/cat$ cat quest8.txt | ./cat "Programming is a skill best acquired by pratice and example rather than from books" by Alan Turing student@ubuntu:~/[[ROOT]]/cat$ ./cat
+ERROR: abc: No such file or directory student@ubuntu:~/[[ROOT]]/cat$ ./cat quest8.txt "Programming is a skill best acquired by pratice and example rather than from books" by Alan Turing student@ubuntu:~/[[ROOT]]/cat$ ./cat quest8.txt abc "Programming is a skill best acquired by pratice and example rather than from books" by Alan Turing
+ERROR: abc: No such file or directory student@ubuntu:~/[[ROOT]]/cat$ cat quest8.txt | ./cat "Programming is a skill best acquired by pratice and example rather than from books" by Alan Turing student@ubuntu:~/[[ROOT]]/cat$ ./cat